jamiezim4/jamiezim4.github.io/about.md

 I'm a software engineer by trade, a runner by hobby, and a human by nature.

-I'm an Oregon transplant living in Burlington, Vermont.
-Here you can find me working at my software engineering job at Cox Automotive, running with my dog on the bike path out to the causeway, or taking a dip in Lake Champlain with friends.
+I'm an Oregon transplant living in Burlington, Vermont, USA.
+Here you can find me working at my software engineering job at Cox Automotive, hiking with my pup, or taking a dip in Lake Champlain with friends.

+While I love my life in New England, I am seeking career opportunities to bring me to Old England - London, to put roots down with my partner Miles and my dog River.

 My interests are one mile wide and one inch deep.
 I welcome any conversation on the following topics:
 <ul>